What is "cost of attendance?"

 If there is uncertainty about whether you are considered a Minnesota resident, review the Residency, Reciprocity, and Tuition Exemption booklet.
 The booklet contains the University's official policy and an application for resident evaluation.

-The University has reciprocity agreements with Wisconsin, North Dakota, South Dakota, and the province of Manitoba, Canada.
+The University has reciprocity agreements with Wisconsin, North Dakota, and the province of Manitoba, Canada.
 If you are a resident of any of these states or provinces, you may qualify for reciprocity tuition rates that are lower than nonresident tuition rates and, in some cases, comparable to resident rates.
 You must apply for reciprocity.